One of our favourite ways of getting started in a language is still an old trick: self-teaching textbooks.

-But my favourite way of getting started in a language is still an old trick: self-teaching textbooks.
-I then like to follow up by memorising a bunch of words, and then doing exercises in listening, repeating and making my own sentences and mini speeches.
+We then like to follow up by memorising a bunch of words (in context), and then doing exercises in listening, repeating and making my own sentences and mini speeches.

 (The reminder I hate most is the Duolingo passive-aggressive one: “We notice these reminders aren’t working.
 We’ll turn them off.”
 Imagine if a friend texted you “I notice you haven’t been responding to my messages.
 I’ll stop texting you.”)

 You get constant notifications, emails reminding you that constant daily practice (with their app) is the most effective way, and that upgrading to premium for only the price of two tubs of premium ice cream a month gets you what you have but slightly more, plus eternal glory and happiness.

 Or you could get ice cream and delete the app.

 Each day, we only have roughly three to four hours a day of active brain time.
 This is my estimate, where I think of “active brain time” as learning or creating.
 Both of these are exhausting activities.

 Aside from “active brain time”, the rest of our day is filled with planning, socialising, resting, exercise, eating and menial tasks.
 If we have a maximum of four hours of productivity, we want to spend it as optimally as possible.
 You can’t stack together seven ways of learning; you only have time for two or three.

 If you’re going to learn effectively, you will need guidance and motivation (which apps give in abundance), but must be able to optimise your time to learn as best possible.